-In general, extending the spin reflection positivity to interacting electron-phonon systems is difficult; first, since the bosonic operators are unbounded, mathematical treatment of these operators requires some care; secondly, the electron-phonon interaction causes some technical problems when we apply the hole-particle transformation.
-Freericks and Lieb first applied the spin reflection positivity to interacting electron-phonon systems \cite{Freericks1995}; note that the hole-particle transformation cannot be used in their method.
-Then one of the authors of this paper invented an operator theoretic description of the spin reflection positivity and examined interacting electron-phonon systems in detail \cite{Miyao2012,Miyao2016,Miyao2019,miyao2020electronphonon}; this approach is compatible with the hole-particle transformation and can cover a variety of interacting electron-phonon systems including the Holstein--Hubbard model, the SSH model, the Kondo lattice model, and so on.
+In general, extending the concept of spin reflection positivity to interacting electron-phonon systems presents certain challenges.
+Firstly, the unbounded nature of bosonic operators requires careful mathematical treatment.
+Secondly, the electron-phonon interaction introduces technical difficulties when applying the hole-particle transformation.
+Freericks and Lieb were the first to apply spin reflection positivity to interacting electron-phonon systems \cite{Freericks1995}, although the hole-particle transformation was not utilized in their method.
+Subsequently, one of the authors of this paper devised an operator-theoretic description of spin reflection positivity, enabling a detailed examination of interacting electron-phonon systems \cite{Miyao2012, Miyao2016, Miyao2019, miyao2020electronphonon}.
+This approach harmonizes with the hole-particle transformation and can be applied to various interacting electron-phonon systems, including the Holstein--Hubbard model, the SSH model, the Kondo lattice model, and others.